legacysurvey/legacysurvey/pages/dr7/description.rst

 Astrometric calibration of all optical Legacy Survey data is conducted using Gaia astrometric positions of stars matched to Pan-STARRS-1 (PS1).
 The same matched objects are used for both astrometric and photometric calibration.
-There are some areas of sky where Gaia has "holes," i.e., where stars brighter than the Gaia magnitude limit are missing from the Gaia catalog.
-As a result, in some regions of the survey there are fewer matches to a given bright magnitude limit in the PS1-Gaia catalog than there are in the PS1-only catalog that was used for astrometric calibration in, e.g., `DR3`_ of the Legacy Surveys.

 As of `DR6`_, PSF photometry uses the same PSF models (and sky background subtraction) for zero-point-fitting as is later used in cataloging.